rocky/python-xasm/README.rst

 Here are some potential uses:

+* Make small patches ot existing Python bytecode when you don't have source
 * Write more efficient bytecode
 * Write an instruction-level optimizing compiler
 * Experiment and learn about Python Bytecode